Neliz3/telegram_bot/README.md

-# Telegram Bot for translating
+# Telegram Bot for translation
 #### Telegram bot for translating in Python using aiogram, reverso-context-api, PostgreSQL and Google Translator
 Telegram bot gets source and target languages from user and stores it in database.
 User can enter word/phrase and get translation of that.